Investment

 Property Speculators Versus Property Investors

 A recovery or boom phase in the property cycle is the preferred time to buy and sell speculators.
 A recovery offers lower sales prices so that a renovation can occur and the property can be sold for a profit.
-During a buoyant economy with high property prices, speculators will ‘flip’ homes, i.e., buy and sell within days for a profit as property sales prices keep going up.
+During a buoyant economy with high property prices, speculators will ‘flip’ homes, i.e., buy and sell within days for a profit as property sales prices keep increasing.

 Speculators want to get in and out of the property sale and purchase transaction as fast as possible to move on to the next one, similar to share trading.